 - Family circumstances, such as life events, education, social class, hours worked, etc.

 Our family portfolio is led by Debra Mainwaring, an educational and developmental psychologist who supports individuals transform their lives through authentic relationship building, accepting responsibility and promoting resilience.
 Her passion to empower and inspire others is delivered via individual support, therapists in supervision, group facilitation, presentation and systems consultation and coaching.
-Read more about Debra on our About Us page or reach out to Debra here to be part of the family network.
+Read more about Debra on our About Us page.

 The importance of belonging has been demonstrated in a wide range of wellbeing research.
 Fundamental to a sense of belonging is the sense of family.
 Belonging to a group makes one feel valued, welcome, important, loved and secure.
 Many different types of families with a range of dynamics exist in Australia and globally – and all provide value.